GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 ![logisticregression](https://i.imgur.com/ztteLu0.png)

 Removing all the insignificant variables resulted in the estimation presented in model two.
 This estimation has an AIC value of 1627, a lower BIC compared to model one of 1692 and is able to predict 84.89% of all customers correctly.
 It is not possible to interpret the coefficients of the logistic regression, in the same way as a linear regression.
 Only the signs of the logistic regression give a direction to the variable on the probability of a customer churning.
 The total charge, having an international plan, the number of day, evening and night calls, and the number of calls to customer service have a positive effect on the probability to churn.
 While the total number of calls, the total number of minutes called, having a voicemail plan, number of daytime, evening minutes reduce the probability of a customer churning.

+Model three in table one is a result of the fit on the important variables from the decision tree, see table 1.
+Compared to the other models, the AIC and BIC are significantly higher.
+Also, this model was less good in identifying top churners and the performance of the overall model was weaker.
+Surprisingly, the hit rate of the model was comparable to the other models.
+Therefore, the estimation of model two is used to compare the logistic regression with the decision tree, bagging, boosting and a neural network.

 Marginal effects are calculated to describe the impact of the variables on churn.
 Marginal effects describe the change in churn probability, as x increases with one unit, holding all other variables in the model constant or at average observation (Torres-Reyna, 2014).
 Table two shows the marginal effects of model two from the logistic regression.
 This table shows the same directional effect as described before, however now it is possible to describe the impact of the variables on churn.